goemerge/uppy/website/src/docs/transloadit.md

 export default {
   strings: {
     // Shown while Assemblies are being created for an upload.
-    creatingAssembly: 'Preparing upload...',
+    creatingAssembly: "Preparing upload...",
     // Shown if an Assembly could not be created.
-    creatingAssemblyFailed: 'Transloadit: Could not create Assembly',
+    creatingAssemblyFailed: "Transloadit: Could not create Assembly",
     // Shown after uploads have succeeded, but when the Assembly is still executing.
     // This only shows if `waitForMetadata` or `waitForEncoding` was enabled.
-    encoding: 'Encoding...',
+    encoding: "Encoding...",
   },
-}
+};
 ```

 ### Deprecated options

 `getAssemblyOptions`, `params`, `signature`, and `fields` have been deprecated in favor of [`assemblyOptions`](#assemblyoptions), which we now recommend for all use cases.
 You can still use these options, but they will be removed in the next major version.

 You can view the old docs for them [here](https://github.com/transloadit/uppy/blob/ff32dde1fd71af6dd5cd1927a1408dba36ab5329/website/src/docs/transloadit.md?plain=1).